Canada's Top 5 Timber Connector Screws for 2026: Heavy-Duty Structural Picks

 Frequently Asked Questions

-GRK RSS Rugged Structural Screws features: Aggressive thread profile and large shank provide high withdrawal and shear strength for heavy timber connections, Designed to reduce splitting in dense and engineered lumber while maximizing load capacity, Available in corrosion-resistant coatings and sizes suitable for most connector screw applications.
+GRK RSS Rugged Structural Screws use a deep-thread, self-tapping design plus an aggressive thread profile and large shank to reduce splitting in dense and engineered lumber while maximizing load capacity for heavy timber connections.

 Conclusion